Evidence

 IndiLearn's phonics app shows one card at a time, one stimulus, one task.
 No competing visual elements, no navigation choices during the activity, no interface overhead.
 This is a direct implementation of cognitive load principles: reduce extraneous load to zero so the child's full working memory is available for the phonics task.

-How IndiLearn implements all three
+How IndiLearn implements all of this

 Each product maps to the evidence in concrete, specific ways.